i-am-tom/i-am-tom.github.io/_posts/2017-04-27-pairs-as-functors.md

 &hearts;

-_PS: if you want to play with the code in this post, here's a [gist of all the code](I've put [all the code in a Gist](https://gist.github.com/i-am-tom/286cb133f74404305814e311e7162351), so why not mess around with it?) required!_
+_PS: if you want to play with the code in this post, I've put [all the code in a Gist](https://gist.github.com/i-am-tom/286cb133f74404305814e311e7162351), so why not mess around with it?_